 Buscaglia, or “Profe” as he is affectionately known by our students, was born in San Juan, Puerto Rico.
 He is the son of the Puerto Rican sculptor José Buscaglia-Guillermety, and grandson to Rafael Buscaglia Rivera, a lawyer, banker, politician and founder of the Popular Democratic Party of Puerto Rico.
 He is married to María L. Pesquera-Salvá, a Spanish teacher, professional dancer and Zumba instructor.
-Their son, Javier A. Buscaglia-Pesquera is an architect and Project Manager with JJA architects in Chicago.
+Their son, Javier A. Buscaglia-Pesquera is an architect in Chicago.
 As and American from the Caribbean Islands, or Antillean, he can trace his ancestry to almost every region of the world.
 His Pan-African heritage includes North African, Malian, Ghanaian and Bantu; his Native American lineage is predominantly Arawak/Taino; his European ancestors came mostly from the Iberian and Italian peninsulas, as well as Greece, England, Ireland, Scotland, Scandinavia, Finland and Russia.
 He also has in his family background European Jewish, Caucasian, Near Eastern and Central Asian.

 In his early formative years he attended school in San Juan (Colegio Marista 1969-71; Colegio San José 1976-1979), Madrid, Spain (San Estanislao de Kotska, el Castillo 1971-1976) and Lexington, Massachusetts (Lexington High School 1979-1982).
 During his high school years he was active in the opposition to the US War in Central America, serving as a volunteer in the Central American Solidarity Association (Cambridge, MA).
 He also worked for one year at Harvard University, as research assistant to professor Julio Samuel Valenzuela, currently at Notre Dame.